Hypercubed/starz/README.md

 ## Lore

 You are the commander of a fledgling interstellar empire.
 Your species recently dicovered "The Bubble", a cluster of star systems connected by hyperspace lanes.
-Your homeworld (★) is the starting point of your expansion, and you must strategically capture other star systems to grow your influence and power.
-Along the way, you will encounter habbitatable systems teeming with resources (▲) and rival empires vying for control of the same systems.
+Your homeworld (✶) is the starting point of your expansion, and you must strategically capture other star systems to grow your influence and power.
+Along the way, you will encounter habitable systems teeming with resources (✦) and rival empires vying for control of the same systems.
 Outmaneuver and outthink them to become the dominant force in The Bubble!

 ## Gameplay